Iscaraca/TUI-code-judging/README.md

 # TUI-code-judging
-A TUI implementation of online code judging for python code.
+A TUI implementation of online code judging for python code, using curses.